PaO2/FiO2 Ratio (P/F Ratio) Calculator

 The Berlin criteria classify ARDS into three severities: **mild** (P/F 200–300), **moderate** (P/F 100–200), and **severe** (P/F < 100), all in the setting of PEEP ≥ 5 cmH₂O and compatible clinical and radiographic findings.
 The ratio helps organize severity, but it does not diagnose ARDS by itself and should not be interpreted without the broader respiratory context.

-Beyond the P/F ratio, this calculator provides complementary oxygenation metrics.
+Beyond the P/F ratio, it shows complementary oxygenation metrics.
 The **A-a gradient** (alveolar-arterial oxygen difference) helps frame whether hypoxemia looks more like hypoventilation or a gas-exchange problem.
 The **oxygenation index** (OI = FiO₂ × MAP × 100 / PaO₂) adds ventilator-support context.
 The **S/F ratio** (SpO₂/FiO₂) is shown as a rough non-invasive approximation rather than a substitute for an arterial blood gas.

 The P/F ratio is a practical way to summarize oxygenation impairment, but it becomes more useful when it is paired with the A-a gradient and oxygenation index instead of being viewed alone.
 This calculator keeps those values together so the severity label and the physiologic context can be reviewed in one place.